inspire-eu-validation/ets-repository/README.md

 # ets-repository

-Repository for executable test suites for ETF
+Repository for Executable Test Suites of the INSPIRE validator using [ETF](https://github.com/interactive-instruments/etf-webapp) as the test framework software tool.

 ## Testing the executable test suites

-See the [ets-test-resources repository](https://github.com/interactive-instruments/ets-test-resources) for Test Objects and expected test results that are used for automated regression tests.
+See the [ets-test-resources repository](https://github.com/inspire-eu-validation/ets-test-resources) for Test Objects and expected test results that are used for automated regression tests.